Skip to content

 The pendulum that swung toward client-side-only SPAs in the mid-2010s has been swinging back since 2020.
 Astro, Eleventy + island hydration, Remix's "server-first then client-progressive" stance, Hotwire / Turbo, Stimulus, Alpine — they're all flavors of the same insight: render the page on the server, hydrate only the parts that need behavior, ship less JavaScript.

 The catch: each island still needs a component model.
 Astro and friends let you pick per island — a React island, a Vue island, a Svelte island, a Lit Web Component.
-Great in theory; in practice, that means your codebase ends up with three or four parallel component implementations of the same UI primitives.
+In practice, that means your codebase ends up with three or four parallel component implementations of the same UI primitives.
 The "ship less JS" win evaporates the second you import a 40KB React runtime to render a 200-byte dropdown.

 Rozie fits this pattern exactly.
 Author once in .rozie.
 Compile to any of the six targets per island — including the Lit Web Component target, which runs without a framework runtime at all.
 Same source, the right output per island budget.